Graylog2/documentation/pages/getting_started/explore.rst

 For more details, please see :ref:`index_model`.

-Collectors/Sidecars
+Sidecars
-"""""""""""""""""""
+""""""""

 Graylog created the Sidecar agent to manage fleets of log shippers like Beats or NXLog.
-These log shippers are used to collect OS logs from Windows servers, but also for OS logs from \*nix systems.
+These log shippers are used to collect OS logs from Linux and Windows servers.
 Log shippers are often the simplest way to read logs written locally to a flat file and send them to a centralized log management solution.
-Graylog supports management of any log shipper as a back-end, but includes Beats and NXLog binaries in the agent package.
+Graylog supports management of any log shipper as a backend.

-For more details, please see :ref:`graylog-collector-sidecar`.
+For more details, please see :ref:`graylog-sidecar`.